 The carrying value of property, plant and equipment is reviewed at each reporting period to determine whether there is any indication of impairment.
-The Company evaluates both external and internal sources of information to determine if indicators of
+The Company evaluates both external and internal sources of information to determine if indicators of impairment exist.

-If indicators of impairment are identified an impairment test is conducted.
+If indicators of impairment are identified, an impairment test is conducted.
 The assessment of the recoverability of an asset's carrying value requires judgment about future production and sales volumes, future commodity prices, recoverable mineral reserves, discount rates, foreign exchange rates, and future operating and capital costs.
 Changes in estimates and assumptions could materially impact the carrying value of property, plant and equipment, and result in an impairment loss to be recognized in the Consolidated Statements of Operations and Comprehensive Income.
-At as December 31, 2020 and 2019, no indicators of impairment were identified.
+The Company has one CGU pertaining to the Mexican operations.
+For an asset that does not generate cash inflows largely independent of those from other assets, the recoverable amount is determined for the CGU to which the asset belongs.